SteinOBrienLab/protocols/cephalopod/ceph_embryo_dissoc_enzymatic.md

 •
 Optional Step: If a smaller volume is required cells can be centrifuge 5 min at 700 g at RT and resuspended in DMEM-10%FBS or a solution that downstream applications require.
 CRITICAL: Keep the cell suspension at room temperature and do not store on ice.

+## Alternative mechanical dissociation
+- Use Ca2+ and Mg2+ free ASW to wash embryos (+ BSA)
+- Gentle but thorough
+- Can try TryplE
+  - Sometimes they explode
+  - May need salt supplement
+    - 1:10 dilution of 5M NaCl
+  - May or may not need to quench
+- Can try papain
+- 18ºC is ideal (no higher than 20ºC)

+1. Input should be ~30-40 embryos at ~Stage 23
+2.

+After dounce

+1. Wash through 70 μm nylon mesh
+2. Wash through 40 μm nylon mesh
+3.